Skip to main content

 That’s why everyone’s welcome at parkrun, no matter your fitness level.
 We’re proud to include anyone at more than 800 parkrun locations across the UK.

-So, join us, at an event near you, on 26 April 2025.
-And every Saturday after that.
+So, join us at a parkwalk event near you, every Saturday.

 Earn points towards Vitality rewards with parkwalk